viamrobotics/docs/docs/tutorials/integrating-viam-with-openai.md

 This tutorial assumes that you have already set up your Viam Rover.
 If not, first follow the Viam Rover [setup instructions](/try-viam/rover-resources/rover-tutorial/).

-If you are not using a Viam Rover, install [install viam-server](/installation/) and configure your robot with the [appropriate components](/components/).
+If you are not using a Viam Rover, [install viam-server](/installation/) and configure your robot with the [appropriate components](/components/).
+If you are using a different rover, the [Viam Rover setup instructions](https://docs.viam.com/try-viam/rover-resources/rover-tutorial-fragments/) may still help you configure your robot.

 ### Connect the servo